petervanmanen/booksapi/README.md

 There are two ways to run the book api
 1. mvn run:springboot (or mvn test to run the test)
 2. docker build . --tag topbooks && docker run -d -p 8080:8080 topbooks

+When its running goto http://localhost:8080/swagger-ui/index.html in a browser